White dwarf: Magnetic field

 Since 1970, magnetic fields have been discovered in well over 200 white dwarfs, ranging from 2×10^3 to ×10^9 gauss (0.2 T to 100 kT).
-The large number of presently known magnetic white dwarfs is due to the fact that most white dwarfs are identified by low-resolution spectroscopy, which is able to reveal the presence of a magnetic field of 1 megagauss or more.
+Many of the presently known magnetic white dwarfs are identified by low-resolution spectroscopy, which is able to reveal the presence of a magnetic field of 1 megagauss or more.
 Thus the basic identification process also sometimes results in discovery of magnetic fields.
+White dwarf magnetic fields may also be measured without spectral lines, using the techniques of broadband circular polarimetry, or maybe through measurement of their frequencies of radio emission via the electron cyclotron maser.
 It has been estimated that at least 10% of white dwarfs have fields in excess of 1 million gauss (100 T).
+The magnetic fields in a white dwarf may allow for the existence of a new type of chemical bond, perpendicular paramagnetic bonding, in addition to ionic and covalent bonds, though detecting molecules bonded in this way is expected to be difficult.

 The highly magnetized white dwarf in the binary system AR Scorpii was identified in 2016 as the first pulsar in which the compact object is a white dwarf instead of a neutron star.

-Chemical bonds

-The magnetic fields in a white dwarf may allow for the existence of a new type of chemical bond, perpendicular paramagnetic bonding, in addition to ionic and covalent bonds, resulting in what has been initially described as "magnetized matter" in research published in 2012.
+A second white dwarf pulsar was discovered in 2023.

 Variability

 Early calculations suggested that there might be white dwarfs whose luminosity varied with a period of around 10 seconds, but searches in the 1960s failed to observe this.
 The first variable white dwarf found was HL Tau 76; in 1965 and 1966, and was observed to vary with a period of approximately 12.5 minutes.
 The reason for this period being longer than predicted is that the variability of HL Tau 76, like that of the other pulsating variable white dwarfs known, arises from non-radial gravity wave pulsations.
 Known types of pulsating white dwarf include the DAV, or ZZ Ceti, stars, including HL Tau 76, with hydrogen-dominated atmospheres and the spectral type DA; DBV, or V777 Her, stars, with helium-dominated atmospheres and the spectral type DB; and GW Vir stars, sometimes subdivided into DOV and PNNV stars, with atmospheres dominated by helium, carbon, and oxygen.
-GW Vir stars are not, strictly speaking, white dwarfs, but are stars which are in a position on the Hertzsprung–Russell diagram between the asymptotic giant branch and the white dwarf region.
+GW Vir stars are not, strictly speaking, white dwarfs, but are stars that are in a position on the Hertzsprung–Russell diagram between the asymptotic giant branch and the white dwarf region.
 They may be called pre-white dwarfs.
-These variables all exhibit small (1–30%) variations in light output, arising from a superposition of vibrational modes with periods of hundreds to thousands of seconds.
+These variables all exhibit small (1%–30%) variations in light output, arising from a superposition of vibrational modes with periods of hundreds to thousands of seconds.
 Observation of these variations gives asteroseismological evidence about the interiors of white dwarfs.